sj26/BDRS/README.md

         <bdrs.db.driver>org.postgresql.Driver</bdrs.db.driver>

  6. Run it:

         mvn jetty:run

+    This will automatically run `package` for you.
+If you just want to deploy at this stage, run `mvn package` instead.

+    Make sure you use `-P <profile>` if you've added another profile.
+You might need to `mvn -P <profile> clean package` if you want to change profiles.

  7. Check it out: open _http://localhost:8080/BDRS_ and login with username _admin_ and password _password_.

 ## Deployment